azeem-aslam-ch/chest-xray-app/README.md

 # 🩺 Chest X-Ray Diagnostic Assistant (Testing Build)

-An interactive **Streamlit** app that uses a deep-learning model to classify chest X-ray images and show a **Grad-CAM** heatmap as a visual explanation.
+This is an interactive **Streamlit** app that uses a deep-learning model to classify chest X-ray images and show a **Grad-CAM** heatmap as a visual explanation.

 > **Disclaimer:** This app is for **testing and educational** purposes only (OmniDent.ai task).
 It is **not** a medical device and is **not** a substitute for professional medical advice, diagnosis, or treatment.